Buyer's Desk

 To sell a used MRI machine, start by collecting the make, model, field strength, serial number, install year, operating status, service history, coil and accessory inventory, software/options, photos, site location, deinstallation constraints, and target removal date.
 A qualified imaging equipment buyer can then evaluate resale value, removal logistics, rigging risk, and whether the MRI should be purchased, traded, relocated, refurbished, or harvested for parts.

-The right process matters because an MRI is not ordinary used medical equipment.
+The right process matters because an MRI is not ordinary used imaging equipment.
 It is a high-value asset, a magnet safety project, a rigging job, and often part of a larger replacement or construction timeline.

 Why selling an MRI is different